 In my opinion, syndicates are extremely worth your while.
-It is true you have to share your prizes with other people, but even winning just a piece of a jackpot prize is enough to be a life-changing event.
+You indeed have to share your prizes with other people, but even winning just a piece of a jackpot prize is enough to be a life-changing event.

 Here’s something to consider: syndicates do not change your expected value.
-In gambling terms, expected value tells you the average gain or loss for a wager that is repeated over and over again for infinity repetitions.
-This is a useful thing to know because it can be used to tell us whether any wager is good or bad.
+In gambling terms, expected value tells you the average gain or loss for a wager repeatedly repeated for infinity repetitions.
+This is a useful thing to know because it can tell us whether any wager is good or bad.

 Whether you purchase one ticket and keep all prizes to yourself or join forces with 99 other people to purchase 100 tickets and split all prizes, your expected value does not change.
 There is no mathematical advantage in either case, assuming you have infinity years for the math to work out and provide you with an equal return over the long run.